JP1681/Redistribution_assistant/README.md

 * Click the **SA1** button to move to SA2/3/4.
 For example, if SA3 is selected, clicking an SA1 will add/remove all other SA1s in that SA3.
 * Select the **Lock SA1s** checkbox to lock SA1s that are already allocated to a different division.
 * The dropdown menu is highlighted according to the population in each division.
 A division name will remain red until both current and projected populations are within the required tolerances.
 It then becomes green.
-* The **Remaining divisions** section contains information about divisions that are outside the required tolerances.
-It DOES NOT refresh automatically when you edit the division.
-It will only refresh when you click **Refresh this data** or the dropdown menu.
+* There is information about divisions that are outside the required tolerances.
+It DOES NOT refresh automatically, only when you click **Refresh this data** or the dropdown menu.
 Monitor this to ensure you don't draw too many divisions under or over.

 Using this tool for other states/territories:
 * Install Python, if you don't have it already.
 * You will need the SA1 shapefile for the state/territory you are drawing.
 You may also want to display state districts, current divisions or LGAs.
-I have created compressed and non-compressed versions of each file, and you can find them at this link: https://drive.google.com/drive/folders/1ml4ganrZFcE4lVtFHDeJRpPdG6cSjEbS?usp=sharing
-* You can also select other files in GeoJSON format.
+I have created compressed and non-compressed versions of each file, and you can find them at this link: https://drive.google.com/drive/folders/1ml4ganrZFcE4lVtFHDeJRpPdG6cSjEbS?usp=sharing.
+You can also select other files in GeoJSON format.
 * You also need the enrolment data from the AEC.
-Of the two Excel files available, pick the one that does NOT end with "by Division".
+Of the two Excel files available, download the one that does NOT end with "by Division".
 There is no need to convert to .csv format.
 * Run the batch file ``switchStates.bat``.
 It will ensure **numpy** and **openpyxl** are installed.
-Then, you need to select the file containing enrolment data.
-It will ask you to identify which columns contain SA1 codes and population estimates, then ask how many divisions you are drawing.
+Then, select the enrolment data file.
+It will ask you to identify which columns contain SA1 codes and population estimates, and how many divisions you are drawing.
-* The program will create one file (``allocations.js``).
+* The program will create two files (``populations.js`` and ``allocations.js``).
 You can then open ``redist.html``.